Council Bluffs Rails: History

 Minor league baseball returned to Council Bluffs during the 1935 season.
 In May 1935, the nearby Omaha Packers owners could not meet payroll for the Class A level Western League franchise after 35 years of play in the league.
 In the era, Class A was the highest level of the minor leagues and Omaha was playing with the Cedar Rapids Raiders, Davenport Blue Sox, Des Moines Demons, Keokuk Indians, Rock Island Islanders, Sioux City Cowboys and St. Joseph Saints as fellow league members in the eight–team league, which began play on May 7, 1935.
 In early June, 1935 the Omaha ownership did not have funds to support travel to an away game against the Rock Island Islanders.
 On June 7, 1935, the franchise was forfeited back to the Western League as Mrs. E.C.
 Branconier, the Omaha team owner, had not made player payroll since May 15, 1935.
 Team manager Joe McDermott was appointed to run the team by the Western League.
 Branconier had paid the lease for the Vinton Street Park in advance and refused to sell the lease back to the Western League.
 On June 25, 1935, the franchise relocated and became the Council Bluffs Rails.

 Once the franchise became based in Council Bluffs, Iowa, the Western League paid back the player salaries as a loan against the club.
 Ad Liska became the franchise business manager and Joe McDermott remained as manager.
 Council Bluffs paid $3,500 to acquire the franchise, raising money by selling tickets for the 40 remaining home games.
 Single game tickets sold for 40 cents and the local Chamber sold ticket books.
-The Western League agreed to paying players salaries and away game operating expenses for the rest of the year.
+The Western League agreed to paying players' salaries and away game operating expenses for the rest of the year.
 These costs were added to the loan.

 The Council Bluffs' Daily Nonpareil local newspaper held a contest to name the team.
-After receiving 1,100 entries, J. Vincent Crowe won the contest and the team moniker became the "Rails".
+After receiving 1,100 entries, J. Vincent Crowe won the contest, and the team became known as the "Rails".

 The first "Council Bluffs Rails" home game was on July 2, 1935, with 2,200 in attendance.
 The Rails had a 9–3 record in their first 12 games.
 Ad Liska, the business manager pitched for the Rails and had an 11–6 record.
 Liska acquired Frank Waddey from Chattanooga and Waddey hit .301 in 173 at-bats for the Rails.